soulseekerr/algolab/README.md

   - Selection Sort
   - Merge Sort
   - Quick Sort
+  - Intro Sort (hybrid algorithm to reflect std::sort performance using median of three partitioning)
   - `std::sort` (baseline)

+Intro Sort
+ - Hybrid algorithm to reflect std::sort performance
+ - Optimal for performance and stability in real-world data.
+ - Improves pivot quality and reduces the risk of worst-case behavior.
+ - use of median of three partitioning:
+  - picks the median of first, middle, and last elements as pivot.
+  - great at avoiding bad pivot choices on already sorted / reversed inputs.
+  - often used in std::sort, especially combined with Introsort.

 - 🔍 **Extensive Test Coverage**
   - Empty vectors